Iran International: History

+Mahsa Amini protests

-On 9 November 2022, among the Mahsa Amini protests, the Iranian Minister of Intelligence Ismail Khatib announced that Iran International has been declared a terrorist organization by the Islamic Republic of Iran for supposedly inciting the anti-government riots.
+On 9 November 2022, among the Mahsa Amini protests, the Iranian Minister of Intelligence Ismail Khatib announced that Iran International has been declared a terrorist organisation by the Islamic Republic of Iran for supposedly inciting the anti-government riots.
 Any cooperation with the channel will be considered an act of cooperation with terrorists and a threat to national security.
 In response to Iranian government castigation, Iran International deemed it needed to increase security in order to protect its London staff from threats emanating from Tehran.
 These bulwarks have included concrete barriers "guaranteed to stop a 7.5 ton truck at 50 miles (80 kilometers) per hour," taking the lead from the way the UK government uses such barriers to defend against vehicular onslaughts, which vehicles are now monitored through checkpoints.

-Eventually, on February 18, 2023, after a significant escalation in state-backed threats from Iran and advice from the Metropolitan Police, Iran International TV said it had reluctantly closed its London studios temporarily and moved broadcasting to Washington, D.C.
+Eventually, on 18 February 2023, after a significant escalation in state-backed threats from Iran and advice from the Metropolitan Police, Iran International TV said it had reluctantly closed its London studios temporarily and moved broadcasting to Washington, D.C.
 Operations resumed at a new location in London in September 2023.

-Attack on Iran International
+When Iran and Saudi Arabia re-established diplomatic relations in Beijing in March 2023, Saudi Arabia was reported to have agreed to tone down the coverage of the Mahsa Amini protests on the Iran International channel, or even to stop funding it, as part of the deal.

+In February 2023 Magomed-Husejn Dovtaev was charged with terrorism after being caught photographing areas surrounding the London studios, and in September Iran International said it was resuming broadcasting from London, UK.
+Dovtaev was found guilty and sentenced to 3 ^{1}/_{2} years in jail.

-The Handala group infiltrated the internal systems and data of the Iran International media outlet in July 2025.
-Iran International confirmed the authenticity of the leaked data in a statement.The group said it had published information on more than 71,000 users, employees, financial records, contracts and internal messages of the network.
+The Handala group infiltrated the internal systems and data of Iran International in July 2025.
+Iran International confirmed the authenticity of the leaked data in a statement.
+The group said it had published information on more than 71,000 users, employees, financial records, contracts and internal messages of the network.
 In total, the volume of the leaked data is said to have exceeded 2 terabytes.
+The Handala group is linked to the Iranian intelligence, according to Iran International.